DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 *Involved successful collaboration with different departments or external groups*

-Went to Planning Department, Office of Economic and Workforce Development, and Public Health for their work on the Central Market/Tenderloin Data Portal.&nbsp; By creating the Central Market/Tenderloin Data Portal, these departments brought about collective impact and better collaboration and coordination of efforts in the Central Market/Tenderloin neighborhood.
+The award went to Planning Department, Office of Economic and Workforce Development, and Public Health for their work on the Central Market/Tenderloin Data Portal.&nbsp; By creating the Central Market/Tenderloin Data Portal, these departments brought about collective impact and better collaboration and coordination of efforts in the Central Market/Tenderloin neighborhood.

 Team: